Triang3l/WebQuake/README.md

 # Browser support

-The port has been tested on the following browsers:
+The port has been tested in the following browsers:

 * Firefox (Windows) - **Perfect** - developed on it.
 * Chrome (Windows, Android) - **Very Good** - no "loading" image.
 On Android, a Windows-compatible keyboard is required for Esc and F1-F12 keys.